 The Studland Peninsula is an area of National Trust owned land situated in the Isle of Purbeck.
 It is made up of 4 separate beaches, each with their own unique charm and points of interest to explore.
-All of the beaches offer magnificent views of Old Harry Rock and the Isle of Wight in the distance.
+All of the beaches offer magnificent views of Old Harry Rocks and the Isle of Wight in the distance.

 The four mile stretch of coastline is flanked by sand dunes and heathland that forms part of the Studland Nature Reserve.
 The heathland is home to an extensive variety of wildlife and one of the only places where you will find all six species of reptiles native to the UK.
 It is not unusual for visitors to spot migrating birds or rare species of flora and fauna.